 Prophylaxis and Prevention of Lyme Disease

-If the tick is removed within the first 12 hours, the risk to be infected with borrelia is very low.
+If the tick is removed within the first 12 hours, the risk to be infected with Borrelia is very low.
 For the removal, a tick tweezer should be used.
-Persons from not endemic areas there is no need for prophylactic antibiotics, but the side of injection should be observed.
+For persons from non-endemic areas, there is no need for prophylactic antibiotics, but the side of injection should be observed.